go-vela/community/proposals/2024/07-12_github-app.md

 6. Use installation access token to [update status of check run(s)](https://docs.github.com/en/enterprise-server@3.13/rest/checks/runs?apiVersion=2022-11-28#update-a-check-run)
 7. Optional: Take action offered by check run(s)

-## Phase 2: Reduce usage of PAT with installation token
+## Phase 2: Reduce usage of OAuth IAT with installation token
 By default, Vela clones the repo of a build into a local volume that is mounted into each container.
 The cloning of the repo happens in the "clone" step.
-Currently, the repo owner's personal access token (PAT) is used to authenticate the clone request.
+Currently, the repo owner's integration access token (IAT) is used to authenticate the clone request.

-This is not ideal as the PAT allows for unscoped access.
-More specifically, the PAT cannot be scoped to specific repositories or resources.
+This is not ideal as the IAT allows for unscoped access.
+More specifically, the IAT cannot be scoped to specific repositories or resources.
 A GHA installation access token is more favorable as it allows for scoped access.
 More specifically, during token creation, we are able to [fine tune the access](https://docs.github.com/en/enterprise-server@3.13/apps/creating-github-apps/authenticating-with-a-github-app/generating-an-installation-access-token-for-a-github-app#generating-an-installation-access-token) that the installation access token has, such as specifying individual repositories and permissions.
 For our purposes, we'd allow the installation access token read-only access to just the repo associated with the build.

 When setting up the environment for a pipeline, we'll need to check which token type to use, since we can't assume that a repo has the Vela GHA installed.
 If the repo has installation ID set, we'll choose the more secure method of [authenticating](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app-installation#about-authentication-as-a-github-app-installation) our clone request with a GHA installation access token.